 My recommendation is to plan to visit Mount Bromo on week days to avoid the masses of tourists that go during the weekend.
 It is also important to pick a good tour operator and guide that work in a responsible way that is respectful to the environment, the people and the animals such as the horses that work on the site.

-Those who visit Indonesia and go to the Komodo Islands all agree on one thing: these are the most incredible places to visit in Indonesia, and they are simply unmissable.
+One of the top things to do in Indonesia and visiting the Komodo Islands.
+These are the most incredible places to visit in Indonesia, and they are simply unmissable.
 I must admit that the Komodo Islands were indeed the highlight of my trip, I thought I had found heaven on earth and I would have gladly spent a bit more time there.
 Compared to the rest of the country, these islands felt way quieter.
 There are less people living there, and this means that the traffic is not nearly as bad as in the rest of the country; and the pollution levels are significantly lower.

 These are some of the best tours of Komodo Islands: